neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       :param bool privileged: Run job in privileged mode.
 This mode should be supported by cluster.

+      :param JobPriority priority: priority used to specify job's start order.
+                                   Jobs with higher priority will start before ones with lower priority.
+Priority should be supported by cluster. ``None`` by default.

       :return: :class:`JobDescription` instance with information about started job.